 At the moment, the Australian Financial Services Minister Kelly O’Dwyer has created a task force to study ways in which the government can ensure that all corporates pay their taxes in full.
 The Australian economy is facing a challenge—people are hoarding their illegal income in the form of $100 notes.
 This has a direct, detrimental effect on The Aussie economy.
 The “black economy” of Australia, which is used by criminals and those looking to avoid taxes, could amount to a staggering $21 billion AUD.
 This would make up 1.5% of Australia’s entire GDP.

 As opposed to Australia where many people are already in the habit of using credit cards to make payments, India is still a newcomer to the cashless economy.
-After demonetization the percentage of cashless payments increased by 22% in 2016 versus Oct.
-2015, according to IndiaSpend analysis of Reserve Bank of India (RBI) data.
+After demonetization, the percentage of cashless payments increased by 22% in 2016 versus Oct.
+2015, according to the IndiaSpend analysis of Reserve Bank of India (RBI) data find here.
 It might have taken a long time for Indians to move toward a cashless economy had it not been for the shock-waves that were sent through the Indian economy post-demonetization.

 The early adopters were already using credit and debit cards for larger payments.
 However, the demonetization of the highest denomination notes prompted not only the early adopters of new technology to use digital payment techniques but also forced those unwilling to use E-Wallets, credit cards and debit cards—to start doing so for even the smallest of payments.